Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 Date: 2023-11-06

-For the next part, firstly i build the application in order to confirm there is no error Make changes in the appsetting.json(modify the database name)
+For the next part, firstly i build the application in order to confirm there is no error Make changes in the appsetting.json(modify the database name) and then add the migration i selected the wrong the migration and now changed to the correct default project and run it- its working... paste the migration file's name here- 20231106201049_AddDefaultIdentityMigration.cs Review the file of the SQL and then updated the database after completing the migration checked the error and run it
+IT IS WORKING...!